wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 4.0.29 =
+- (18 Sep 2014) - Fix the validate email function is updated for new generic top-level domains (gTLDs) released in 2014 and beyond.
+Allows up to 12 characters like .training, .photography, .company, etc.
+- Fix honypot field slug will never conflict with custom post type.
+- Add new feature for Default field properties: For the Default setting of a date field type, you can enter any date in the configured format.
+Or to show today's date as default, just put the word today in brackets. example: [today].

 = 4.0.28 =
 - (13 Sep 2014) - Fix error 'Invalid argument supplied for foreach' when add new form.
 - Increase z-index for the calendar pop up.